xenister-zz/XS-Camagru/README.md

         - timestamp -> TIMESTAMP

     comment post -> compost:
-        - id
+        - id -> INT NOT NULL PRIMARY KEY
-        - id of the commented image
+        - id of the commented image -> INT NOT NULL
-        - id of the user who commented
+        - id of the user who commented -> INT NOT NULL

-        - timestamp
+        - timestamp -> TIMESTAMP

+Link between images, comments and likes :